Brideless Groom: Shemp's injury

 Brideless Groom features a sequence with Christine McIntyre who portrays Miss Hopkins, a woman whom Shemp actively pursues for his wife.
 Unfortunately, she mistakes him for her cousin Basil.
 After learning her mistake, she takes it out on poor Shemp by slapping him silly, then finally punching him through her door.
 During the filming of the scene, when McIntyre threw her punch, she leaned too far into it and hit Shemp for real, ultimately breaking his nose.
 This mistake was left in the film, and when watched in slow motion, Shemp can be seen falling down and opening his mouth like he was yelling in pain after the punch.
 Director Edward Bernds remembered getting McIntyre to give Shemp the blows:

 Copyright status

-Brideless Groom is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in the 1960s, the other three being Disorder in the Court (1936), Sing a Song of Six Pants (1947), and Malice in the Palace (1949).
+Brideless Groom is one of four Columbia Stooge shorts that fell into the public domain after their copyright expired in 1964, the other three being Disorder in the Court (1936), Sing a Song of Six Pants (1947), and Malice in the Palace (1949).
 As such, these four shorts frequently appear on budget VHS and DVD compilations.
+The remastered print of the short film (alongside the other two public domain shorts, except Malice in the Palace) was officially released on Blu-ray on August 13, 2024 as part of The Three Stooges Collection by Sony Pictures Home Entertainment.